A guide to helping states standardize grant management processes for compliance and maximum drawdown.

 Grant dollars play an integral role in funding important state initiatives.
 After tax revenue, federal funds are states’ largest funding source, making up almost 31 percent of expenditures, according to the U.S. Government Accountability Office (GAO).

 These grants, if states manage them properly, can provide significant resources to citizens.
 Grant revenue at the state-level benefits everything from education to infrastructure to health programs.
-Currently, however, several things are deterring states from managing grants as effectively as possible, which can result in noncompliance, unused dollars, and lost revenue.
+Currently, however, several challenges are deterring states from managing grants as effectively as possible, which can result in noncompliance, unused dollars, and lost revenue.
 From a lack of internal controls to antiquated processes, the mismanagement of grants is still all too common at the state level.

 In recent years federal legislation has played a large role in the success of state grant programs as these pieces of legislation are now focusing on results-based funding.
 Because of this, noncompliance, missed deadlines, and disorganized processes are usually to blame for lost drawdown.
 If expenditure reports are incomplete or inaccurate, or deadlines are missed, the grantor may withhold funds.